 - (i) The Companies Act, 2013 (the Act) and the rules made there under; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - (iv) The Company has complied with the applicable provisions of Foreign Exchange Management Act, 1999 and the rules and regulations made there under to the extent of Overseas Direct Investment.
-There was no Foreign Direct Investment and External Commercial Borrowings during the year under review; - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') are applicable; - a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; (not applicable during the year under review) - d) The Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 & the Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021; (not applicable during the year under review); - e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008 & the Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021;(not applicable during the year under review);
+There was no Foreign Direct Investment and External Commercial Borrowings during the year under review; - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') are applicable; - a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; (not applicable during the year under review) - d) The Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 & the Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021; (not applicable during the year under review); - e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008 & the Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021; (not applicable during the year under review);

-- (S) WENDT - f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; (Not applicable as the company is not registered as Registrar to an issue and share transfer Agent during the year under review). - g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; (not applicable during the period under review); and - h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018; (not applicable during the year under review); - (vi) We have reviewed the systems and mechanisms established by the Company for ensuring compliances under the other applicable Acts, Rules, Regulations and Guidelines prescribed under various laws which are applicable to the Company and categorized under the following major heads/groups: - 1.
-Factories Act, 1948; - 2.
-Labour laws and other incidental laws related to labour and employees appointed by the Company including those on contractual basis as relating to wages, gratuity, prevention of sexual harassment, dispute resolution, welfare, provident fund, insurance, compensation etc.; - 3.
+- as Registrar to an issue and share transfer Agent during the year under review). - during the period under review); and - during the year under review); - the Company and categorized under the following major heads/groups: - 1.
+Factories Act, 1948; - resolution, welfare, provident fund, insurance, compensation etc.; - 3.
 Industries (Development & Regulation) Act, 1991; - 4.
 Acts and Rules prescribed under prevention and control of pollution; - 5.
 Acts relating to protection of IPR;